2010 United States House of Representatives elections in New York: District 28

+Predictions

-District 29*
+District 29

 District 29 was an open seat.
 The candidates on the ballot were Democratic and Working Families nominee Matthew Zeller and Republican, Conservative and Independence Party nominee Tom Reed.
 "Tea Party" candidate Janice Volk ran as a write-in candidate.
 Reed defeated Zeller in both the special election to fill the open seat and the general election for the term beginning on January 3, 2011.
 On March 3, 2010, incumbent Democrat Eric Massa announced that he would retire following reports that he had suffered a recurrence of cancer and allegations of sexual harassment.
 Massa later announced his resignation effective March 8.